ianozsvald/EuroPython2011_HighPerformanceComputing/docs/index.rst

 * Theano
 * pure C implementation (this must produce exactly the same validation sum) for reference
 * pyOpenCL
+* execnet (parallel execution environment that distributes binary libraries and allows use of different Python VMs)
 * pyMPI (which opens the door to more parallelisation in scientific environments)
 * Celery (which opens the door to more parallelisation in web-dev environments)
 * Hadoop and Map/Reduce with Python bindings